htrgouvea/research/_posts/publications/2020-06-23-Scraping-personal-data-exposure-in-the-web.md

 Such URL is generated exclusively by the client in your application and it is also up to the client to define how and with whom to share each generated URL.

-Convinced to assess whether this was really possible, I decided to create a * dork * to try to find more of these URLs, this time exposed on the Internet and this was the result:
+Convinced to analyse whether this was really possible, I decided to create a * dork * to try to find more of these URLs, this time exposed on the Internet and this was the result:

 ![](/images/publications/research/nubank/google-dorks.png)